 CODE OF CONDUCT

-All Board members and Senior Management Personnel have affirmed compliance with theCode of Conduct for the financial year 2018 2019.
+All Board members and Senior Management Personnel have affirmed compliance with theCode of Conduct for the financial year 2019-2020.
 A declaration to this effect as requiredunder Regulation 26(3) read with Schedule V(D) of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 ("SEBI Listing Regulations") fromthe Managing Director of the Company is annexed as Annexure "B" to thisReport.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 During the year under review your Company has complied with the Corporate Governancerequirements under SEBI Listing Regulations.
-A detailed Report on Corporate Governance asrequired under Regulation 34 read with Schedule V of the SEBI Listing Regulations isannexed as Annexure "C" to this Report.
+A detailed report on Corporate Governance asrequired under Regulation 34 read with Schedule V of the SEBI Listing Regulations isannexed as Annexure "C" to this Report.

-A certificate from the Secretarial Auditor of the Company certifying that the Companyhas complied with the conditions of Corporate Governance as required under Schedule V(E)of the SEBI Listing Regulations is annexed asm Annexure "D" tothis Report.
+A certificate from the Secretarial Auditor of the Company certifying that the Companyhas complied with the conditions of Corporate Governance as required under Schedule V(E)of the SEBI Listing Regulations is annexed as Annexure "D" to thisReport.